tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 - `databases` (Block List) Databases that are part of this DB Service (see [below for nested schema](#nestedblock--databases))
 - `deletion_schedule` (Block List, Max: 1) (see [below for nested schema](#nestedblock--deletion_schedule))
 - `description` (String) DB Service's description
+- `edition` (String)
 - `enable_deletion_protection` (Boolean) Specify whether to enable deletion protection for the DB Service
+- `enable_stop_protection` (Boolean) This field specifies whether to enable stop protection for the DB Service.
+If this is enabled, the stop for the DB Service would be disallowed until this setting is disabled.
 - `expected_status` (String) Field used to start/stop a DB service.
 Ignored during the initial resource creation.
 Set to "STOPPED" to stop a DB service.
 Set to "READY" to start a stopped DB service.
 Defaults to "READY".
 - `integrations_config` (Block List, Max: 1) Integrations to be enabled for the DB Service (see [below for nested schema](#nestedblock--integrations_config))
 - `maintenance_window` (Block List, Max: 1) This field details the DB Service maintenance related details. (see [below for nested schema](#nestedblock--maintenance_window))